Patrick Mulligan (bishop): Bishop of Clogher

-Mulligan's appointment as Bishop of Clogher was made on 28 November 1969 and he received episcopal ordination two months later on 18 January 1970.
+Mulligan's appointment as Bishop of Clogher was made on 28 November 1969 and he received episcopal ordination from Cardinal William Conway, assisted by Archbishop Gaetano Alibrandi (Papal nuncio to Ireland) and Bishop William Philbin of Down and Connor, two months later at St Macartan’s Cathedral, Monaghan on 18 January 1970.
 The Archbishop of Dublin John Charles McQuaid was invited to concelebrate the ordination Mass but refused to participate in this then novel way.

 As bishop he oversaw the implementation within the diocese of many of the changes brought about by the Second Vatican Council and during his term three new churches and several schools were built in the diocese.
-He was a knowledgeable and published author of local history and Irish language expert.
+He was a knowledgeable historian and a published author of local history as well as being a noted Irish language expert.

+He retired due to ill-health.
 He was succeeded by Joseph Duffy and while in retirement wrote a short History of the Diocese of Clogher as well as several articles for local historical journals, serving several terms as President of the Clogher Historical Society.

-Mulligan died on 21 January 1990, aged 77 years and is buried in the grounds of his Cathedral, alongside his predecessor.
+Mulligan died at Monaghan General Hospital on 21 January 1990, aged 77 years and is buried in the grounds of his Cathedral, alongside his predecessor.